 If the physical examination is not sufficient, the blood may be tested for borrelia bacteria.

 How is Lyme disease treated?

-Lyme disease is treated with antibiotics.
-This medication is taken over a period of two to four weeks, depending on the symptoms.
+Lyme disease is treated with antibiotics over a period of two to three weeks, depending on the symptoms.
 The disease then usually goes away without any complications.
-Sometimes, though, initial treatment with antibiotics isn't effective enough, and you might need to use different antibiotics.
+Sometimes, though, initial treatment with antibiotics isn’t effective enough, and you might need to use different antibiotics.